Table of Contents

 Here’s a look at the pros and cons of index funds at a glance.

-• Lower fees.
-Passive management makes it cheaper to operate funds, which results in lower management fees passed on to investors.
+• Designed to offer broad exposure through a basket of securities that tracks an index. • Transparency.
+Investors can review the holdings in the fund. • Lower fees.
+Passive management typically makes it cheaper to operate funds, which results in lower management fees passed on to investors. • Potentially better returns than actively managed funds. |

 • Lack of flexibility.
-Index fund managers follow stricture mandates about what can and can’t be included in the fund.
+There may be strict mandates about what can and can’t be included in the fund. • A few companies with a higher market capitalization may have a significant impact on a fund’s performance. |

 Index Funds for Retirement

 You can use index funds to build a retirement portfolio as well as to save for other goals.
-If you’re using them for retirement, you may want a mix of index funds covering a range of asset classes that can provide some diversity within your overall portfolio.
+If you’re using them for retirement, you may want to consider a mix of index funds covering a range of asset classes that can provide some diversity within your overall portfolio.
 Unlike a target-date fund, if that allocation strays from your goals, you’ll need to handle the rebalancing on your own.

 The Takeaway

 Target date funds, on the other hand, may be another option for long-term investors who do not want to have to rethink their portfolio allocations on a regular basis.
-These investors may not want to or know how to pick funds themselves.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).